FolkertVanVerseveld/iao/README.md

 ## Should have

 * Muziek (uit HVSC)
-* Loader: kandidaten: spindle, bitfire, krill
-* Joystick en/of keyboard mode driver

 ## Could have

 * Twee academisch onderzoeken op aansprekende wijze uitleggen
-* Zelf gecomponeerde muziek
+* Zelf gecomponeerde muziek en sfx
 * Wat koala plaatjes

 ## Nice to have